wpswings/woo-refund-and-exchange-lite/readme.txt

 * Fix: Refund rule editor display issue
 * FIX: Incorrect Notification when activating premium

-= 2.1.2 â€“ RELEASED ON 21 JULY 2020 =
+= 2.1.2 – RELEASED ON 21 JULY 2020 =

 * Important: Your translation might be lost please take a backup of your language translations before the update.
 * New: Support for WooCommerce 4.3.0
 * New: Support for WordPress 5.4.2

-= 2.1.1 â€“ RELEASED ON 15 JULY 2020 =
+= 2.1.1 – RELEASED ON 15 JULY 2020 =

 * New: Support for WooCommerce 4.3.0
 * New: Support for WordPress 5.4.2

-= 2.1.0 â€“ RELEASED ON 18 APRIL 2020 =
+= 2.1.0 – RELEASED ON 18 APRIL 2020 =

 * New: Support for WooCommerce 4.0.1
 * New: Support for WordPress 5.4
 * New: Customers, Admin communication through messages.

-= 2.0.0 â€“ RELEASED ON 24 JANUARY 2020 =
+= 2.0.0 – RELEASED ON 24 JANUARY 2020 =

 * New: Compatibility with Latest WC and WP.
 * Updated in plugin core and updated language
 * Fix: Image save issue in the Mail Configuration setting.
 * Fix: Expiry date issue with a gift card for refund process.

 = 1.0.0 =

 * First version.

-== Screenshots ==

-1. Refund setting.
-2. Order detail and click the refund button.
-3. submit the request.
-4. Refund and manage the account by a merchant.
-5. Customers can send a message to the admin.
-6. Admin can reply to customer messages.
-7. Accept and cancel the refund request by a merchant.
-8. Manage the refunded product Stock.
-9. Send the mail by admin to the customer.
-10. Dedicated mailing system for refund request
-11. Mailing system for refund approved.
-12. Mailing system for refund cancel.
-13. Enable/disable email notification.

 == Upgrade Notice ==

-= 3.0.4 - RELEASED ON 17 DECEMBER 2020 =
+= 3.1.4 - RELEASED ON 03 FEBRUARY 2022 =

-* NEW: Order Id shortcode for view order msg mails
-* NEW: Video link on Overview tab
+* New: Change author from MakeWebBetter to WP Swings
+* New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=rma-org-page&utm_campaign=official).
-* FIX: Compatibility with Latest WP (5.6)
+* FIX: Compatible with latest WP and WC
+* FIX: Other minor bugs in the plug-in